 So, when Dr. Travis Groth, pediatric urologist, completed surgery on 9-year-old Ryan and noticed that the arm of his Mike Wazowski doll (who Ryan had brought with him to every one of his eight surgeries during his still-early life) was ripped and falling off, he didn’t think twice.
 He reassembled his surgical team, prepped the monster and sutured the arm.
 When Ryan awoke some time later, he saw his best friend in the whole world sitting in bed next to him, bandaged up just like he was.

 Seemingly small gestures such as what Dr. Groth did for Mike Wazowski and what doctors, nurses and caretakers all throughout Children’s Hospital of Wisconsin do every single day make a world of difference to these kids and their families.
-I know it because I see it every day as a nurse in our Herma Heart Center and I know it because I saw it firsthand as a pediatric patient myself and, most recently, as a mother of a patient cared for within these same walls.
+I know it because I see it every day as a nurse in our Herma Heart Institute and I know it because I saw it firsthand as a pediatric patient myself and, most recently, as a mother of a patient cared for within these same walls.

 What makes Children’s Hospital of Wisconsin such a special place is that balance.
 Our doctors, nurses and caretakers are among the leading experts in their fields.
 They’re equipped to treat the most medically complex cases imaginable.
 At the same time, they know when to have some fun.
 When kids are comfortable, when they’re playing, when they’re able to — if only for a moment — take their mind off their illnesses, that’s when true healing occurs.
 Because, after all, kids have to be kids.